MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### TargetDomain

 FQDN of the domain in which the Group Policy Object (GPO) will be created or updated.
-This setting is only useful in multi-domain forests.
-If not specified, the script will attempt to determine the domain of the local computer.

 ```yaml
 Type: String